 Black-buck (Antilope cervicapra).
 Locally known as Krishna Jinka.

 Jasmine.
 Its adoption will promote jasmine, which is grown commercially in Guntur, Prakasam, Kurnool, Kadapa, Anantapur and Chittoor districts of state.

 Andhra Pradesh government has finalized its new emblem after 45 years for official use.
-As per the notification issued , the state emblem consists of ‘Dhamma Chakka’ which is the ‘Wheel of Law’.
-The ‘Dhamma Chakka’ is embelished with a ring of ‘triratnas’ alterating with pinnate leaves and precious stones’.
+As per the notification issued, The state emblem consists of ‘Dhamma Chakka’ which is the ‘Wheel of Law’.
+The ‘Dhamma Chakka’ is embellished with a ring of ‘triratnas’ alternating with pinnate leaves and precious stones’.

 At the hub of the Dhamma Chakka is the ‘Puna Ghataka’ which is known as the ‘Vase of Plenty’, is decorated with a four banded garland on the main body with medallions and tassels.
 “There is a braid around the thin neck and a flaring mouth,” the notification revealed.
 The emblem should never be reduced to a size of less than 24 mm in height.

-Andhra Pradesh is one of the 29 states of India.
-Situated in the south-east of the country, it is the eighth-largest state in India, Telugu is the major and official language of Andhra Pradesh.
+Andhra Pradesh is one of the state of India.
+Situated in the south east of the country, it is the 8th largest state in India, Telugu is the major and official language of Andhra Pradesh.